DiscontinuedUpdate: Hoka One One Speedgoat 3

 The Hoka One One Speedgoat 2 is a neutral running shoe best for wearers with narrow feet.
 This shoe is not recommended for those who have wide and high-volume feet, and not for runners who prioritize ground feel over cushioning.
 Average-sized feet might have a little compatibility with the shoe, but the relatively small toe box is a limiting factor.
 The available width for the men’s version is D – Medium, while the women’s version is B – Medium.

-The Hoka One One Speedgoat 2 has retained the Vibram MegaGrip Compound, which boasts a supreme grasp and on uneven technical trails.
+The Hoka One One Speedgoat 2 has retained the Vibram MegaGrip Compound, which boasts an excellent grasp and on uneven technical trails.

 The flex grooves are now made deeper and more reliable to stick to rocks and wet soil.
 They also allow the user’s foot to better grip hard-packed surfaces.